Borrowing, renewing and returning

 How many items can I borrow?

-If you are a current student or member of staff you can borrow the following number of items from our libraries:
+Students and staff can borrow the following number of items from our libraries:

 |Print items||Audio-visual items|